-13. Equity Investment
+12. Equity Investment

-We own a 45% equity interest in MWL, a third-party provider of logistics services to the transportation industry.
-A non-related party owns the other 55% equity interest in MWL.
-We account for our ownership interest in MWL under the equity method of accounting.
-We received \$5.5 million, \$2.2 million and \$1.2 million of our revenue for loads transported by our tractors and arranged by MWL in 2018, 2017 and 2016, respectively.
-As of December 31, 2018, we also had a trade receivable in the amount of \$630,000 from MWL and an accrued liability of \$1.2 million to MWL for the excess of payments by MWL's customers into our lockbox account over the amounts drawn on the account by MWL.
+We owned a 45% equity interest in MWL, a third-party provider of logistics services to the transportation industry, until October 31, 2019, at which time we sold our entire membership interest for approximately \$1.3 million.
+Prior to the sale of our interest, a non-related party owned the other 55% equity interest in MWL.
+We accounted for our ownership interest in MWL under the equity method of accounting.
+We received \$2.2 million, \$5.5 million and \$2.2 million of our revenue for loads transported by our tractors and arranged by MWL for the first ten months of 2019 and for the full years of 2018 and 2017, respectively.